Not sure what program you want?

 Computer Science (CS): This program is tailored to students who want to focus on problem solving, with an emphasis on the design of computer-efficient solutions.
 The curriculum is rooted in fundamentals; students gain the skills and knowledge necessary to enter this ever-changing field with confidence.
 With a solid foundation in science and mathematics, students also develop strong problem-solving skills and abstract thinking, and many work in laboratories to get hands-on experience building software systems.
 Graduates of this program pursue advanced degrees or join the professional world in a wide range of positions.

-EE or CE biomedical engineering (BME): option is intended to provide the core of knowledge expected of a computer and/or electrical engineer to provide engineering services in the biomedical field.
-Electrical and/or computer engineers with this option in biomedical engineering combine engineering principles with medical and biological sciences to design and create equipment, devices, computer systems, and software used in healthcare.The BME option is embedded in both the electrical engineering (EE) and the computer engineering (CE) programs.
+EE or CE biomedical engineering (BME): The BSEE/BSCE Biomedical Engineering Option program provides the core knowledge expected of a computer and/or electrical engineer to provide engineering services in the biomedical engineering field.
+They work to design and create equipment, devices, computer systems, and software used in healthcare and, develop instrumentation, sensor technology, and medical imaging devices and systems for both diagnostic and therapeutic needs.
+The BME option is embedded in both the electrical engineering (EE) and the computer engineering (CE) programs.